ariesteam/ariesteam.github.com/modules/carbonspecs.markdown

 ---
 <div id="module-spec-intro" markdown="1">

-<p>The importance of carbon sequestration and storage by ecosystems is
-increasingly recognized given the threat of climate change.
-Carbon sequestration and storage help provide a more stable global climate by taking up greenhouse gases and keeping them out of the atmosphere.
-Specific beneficiaries of climate stability can be identified, particularly in regions most vulnerable to climate change.
-Regions and human populations vulnerable to climate change are described in the ecosystem services and climate change literature (MA 2005, Schr&ouml;ter et al.  2005, Stern 2006, Parry et al. 2007).
-These groups include coastal populations at risk of sea level rise and more intense storms, populations dependent on glaciers and snowpack for water supplies, populations in arid regions at risk of drought, and populations using infrastructure built on permafrost, among others.
-A variety of spatial data layers enable the mapping of these groups vulnerable to climate change.
-Alternatively, greenhouse gas emitters can be conceptualized as the beneficiaries of carbon sequestration and storage.
-Since greenhouse gas emitters benefit from the waste absorption capacity of the biosphere, carbon sequestration and storage can be divided among emitters.
-Existing and proposed systems to cap and assign property rights to atmospheric greenhouse gas emissions use this framework.</p>
+The importance of ecosystems in storing and sequestering carbon is increasingly recognized given the threat of climate change and the rapid human-induced rise in atmospheric CO<sub>2</sub> concentrations (Portela et al. 2008).
+Because these processes are influenced by different ecological processes in different regions, local carbon models have been developed in ARIES for Madagascar as well as four ecologically distinct areas in the United States: Orange County, California, Southeast Arizona and Northern Sonora's San Pedro River Watershed, Vermont, and Western Washington State.
+In the ARIES system, the areas of carbon sequestered in vegetation and soils are designated as sources of the ecosystem service; the areas of potential stored carbon release, due to fire, land use change, deforestation, or other vegetation and soil disturbances, are sinks.
+By subtracting the potential stored carbon release from carbon sequestration in a region of interest, we can compute the carbon available to offset anthropogenic emissions.
+Greenhouse gas emitters can be conceptualized as the beneficiaries of carbon sequestration and storage.
+By mapping levels of carbon sequestration, stored carbon release, and anthropogenic emissions in a common unit (tonnes C/yr), we can fully describe regional carbon balances - the level of a region's net release or uptake of atmospheric CO<sub>2</sub>.

+Please see the [ARIES modeling guide](http://ariesonline.org/resources/toolkit.html) for full documentation and references for these models.

 </div>